 About

-Emily is a passionate environmental and social advocate, as comfortable speaking to a school group as to a TV crew or a government Minister.
+Emily is a passionate ocean advocate, as comfortable speaking to a school group as to a TV crew or a government Minister.
 She has appeared on national TV & radio, regularly appears on podcasts, and has written for various publications.
-Watch her speak at the International Marine Conservation Congress here and on a national Sky News interview here.
-She is committed to recognising when to use her voice and when to pass the mic.
+She is writing her first book and shares her adventures on Marine Biology Life.

-Her mission is to make (ocean) conservation more accessible, more inclusive and more effective.
+Her mission is to make ocean conservation more accessible, more inclusive and more effective.
 Please get in touch if you want to open doors together.

 ~